Haufe-Lexware/wicked.haufe.io/doc/design-docs/registration-process.md

-**Note**: This is work in progress.

 # Registering for API/Portal usage

-A new concept in 1.0 will be "registration pools".
+A new concept in 1.0 are "registration pools".
 Registration pools are intended as user pools for API usage, where you want to know more about your end user than just a username and password, or a third party identity provider identity.

 The prime use case for the registration pool concept is wicked itself.
 Wicked will have a registration pool of users which have registered for use of the API portal, and/or of APIs which are secured via wicked's [integrated authorization server](oauth2-support.md).